Strawberry-Team/ucode-connect-Track-FullStack-uevent-Univent-backend/README.md

   ```text
   test.user@univent.com
   ```
-All users have a password:
+All test users have a password:
 ```text
 Password123!$
 ```

 # 🏞 Unsplash
 **Unsplash** is the internet’s source of freely usable images.